High Wycombe: Facilities and places of interest

 Wycombe town centre is home to many public houses and bars, especially in the Frogmoor area.
 The White Horse pub appeared on 'Britain's toughest pubs'.

 The town features the old Wycombe Summit, formerly the largest dry ski slope in England, before it was destroyed in a fire.
 Construction work was due to start in September 2008, on what would have become England's third and largest indoor real snow ski centre.
 In May 2009, it was announced that construction would be delayed due to 'difficulties getting a planning consent amendment.'
 As of 31 January 2012 it was announced that the site was up for sale.

 Hughenden Manor borders the northern urban fringe of High Wycombe, approximately 2 mi from the centre of town.
 Built in the Regency period, the architecturally appealing house was also home to Benjamin Disraeli for three decades in the mid-19th century.
 The three-floor mansion is situated in its own extensive grounds with beautifully landscaped gardens which back into the attractive Chiltern countryside.
 It is open to the public all year round as an historical attraction.

-The local council maintains a landmark statue of a red lion above the former Woolworth's store on the High Street.
+The local council maintains a landmark statue of a red lion above the former Woolworths store on the High Street.
 Its significance dates back to when the building was the Red Lion Hotel.
 Since its installation, the lion has been replaced several times and has had to undergo extensive repair due to damage from both the elements and human interference.
 Another notable landmark is the ruins of the Hospital of St John the Baptist, which is located on Easton Street, just east of the town centre opposite the Rye parkland, and dates to the 12th century.
 The stone structure is one of the very oldest in Wycombe, and is said to contain stone used from the Roman villa on the Rye.

 The site of the ancient Desborough Castle is situated between the Desborough and Castlefield suburbs of the town, and provides their names.